 The court of appeals' standard is inconsistent with the congressional determination reflected in Section 851.
-Under the court of appeals' standard, a prosecutor's charging decisions carry no weight; individuals are treated as recidivist felons even when there is no decision to charge them as such.
+Under the court of appeals' standard, a prosecutor's charging decisions carry no weight; individuals like petitioner are treated as recidivist felons even when a prosecutor has expressly declined to charge them as such.
 And the system of careful and conscientious prosecutorial decision-making mandated by Congress is supplanted by a regime under which all persons convicted of simple possession who have prior drug convictions are treated as convicted of an aggravated felony.
-See Alsol, 548 F.3d at 217 (concluding that the standard adopted by the court below "intrude[s] on prosecutorial discretion to make charging decisions," and "undermin[es] the State's ability to negotiate plea agreements").
+See Alsol, 548 F.3d at 217 (concluding that the standard adopted by the court below "intrude[s] on prosecutorial discretion to make charging decisions," and "undermines the State's ability to negotiate plea agreements").